How to Use AI to Write a Speech (Without Losing Your Voice)

 Using AI to Prepare, Not Perform

-TL;DR: How to Use AI to Write Your Speech
+TL;DR: How to Use AI to Write a Speech

-AI can help you write a clearer, more confident speech by supporting structure, ideas, and refinement without replacing your voice or the effort required to speak well.
+AI helps you write a clearer, more confident speech by supporting your structure, ideas, and editing, without replacing your voice or the work of speaking well.

 More From Liam Sandford